Research Analysts Issue Forecasts for Aptinyx Inc.’s Q1 2021 Earnings (NASDAQ:APTX)

-A number of institutional investors have recently modified their holdings of the business.
-American International Group Inc. raised its holdings in Aptinyx by 30.9% in the 4th quarter.
-American International Group Inc. now owns 19,833 shares of the company’s stock worth $69,000 after purchasing an additional 4,687 shares in the last quarter.
-Wells Fargo & Company MN increased its position in shares of Aptinyx by 20.0% during the fourth quarter.
-Wells Fargo & Company MN now owns 50,976 shares of the company’s stock valued at $177,000 after buying an additional 8,499 shares during the period.
-Rhumbline Advisers raised its stake in Aptinyx by 43.7% in the fourth quarter.
-Rhumbline Advisers now owns 34,171 shares of the company’s stock worth $118,000 after buying an additional 10,384 shares in the last quarter.
-Credit Suisse AG bought a new position in Aptinyx in the fourth quarter worth about $39,000.
-Finally, HighPoint Advisor Group LLC purchased a new stake in Aptinyx in the fourth quarter worth about $48,000.
-43.89% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently modified their holdings of the stock.
+American International Group Inc. increased its position in Aptinyx by 30.9% during the 4th quarter.
+American International Group Inc. now owns 19,833 shares of the company’s stock valued at $69,000 after buying an additional 4,687 shares in the last quarter.
+Wells Fargo & Company MN increased its position in Aptinyx by 20.0% during the 4th quarter.
+Wells Fargo & Company MN now owns 50,976 shares of the company’s stock valued at $177,000 after buying an additional 8,499 shares in the last quarter.
+Rhumbline Advisers increased its position in Aptinyx by 43.7% during the 4th quarter.
+Rhumbline Advisers now owns 34,171 shares of the company’s stock valued at $118,000 after buying an additional 10,384 shares in the last quarter.
+Credit Suisse AG acquired a new position in shares of Aptinyx in the fourth quarter valued at about $39,000.
+Finally, HighPoint Advisor Group LLC acquired a new position in shares of Aptinyx in the fourth quarter valued at about $48,000.
+Hedge funds and other institutional investors own 43.89% of the company’s stock.

 Aptinyx Inc, a clinical-stage biopharmaceutical company, focuses on the discovery, development, and commercialization of novel, proprietary, and synthetic small molecules for the treatment of brain and nervous system disorders.
 The company is developing NYX-2925, which is in Phase II clinical development for the treatment of painful diabetic peripheral neuropathy, as well as in Phase II clinical trial for treating fibromyalgia.